Blog

 • These quotes are supported by stories of team and position group dinners, cigar celebrations, an infectious positive vibe, and the team’s performance both on and off the field.

-Similarly, organizations must put community and collaboration at the center of the effort to build a strong, data-driven culture and becoming data champions.
 Data initiatives don’t have final delivery dates or mission-accomplished banners.
 As with a football season, data initiatives are dynamic and require continuous effort and attention to achieve success.
 Maintaining momentum requires creating a culture where everyone supports and encourages one another to be data-driven.
 Like with the Bengals, this can arise organically as people unite behind the desire to win.
 Organizations can further solidify a strong data community by providing tools for internal communication, scheduled time for office hours, training, team interest groups, and events that bring employees together with the internal and external data community.

 5. Commitment